Alright. I’ll admit it before you guys beat me up for it.

 Basically, what I’m trying to say is that if the entire universe follows this fundamental law, then there must be atleast some application of this law for us inconsequential mortals, right?

-Those who have read my previous blog post might have a knowing smile on their faces because this is where we begin our brainstorming.
+Those who have read my previous such ‘introspective’ blog posts might have a knowing smile on their face because they know that this is where our brainstorming session truly begins.

-A little heads up here :- I’m not talking about physical mass or energy.
+A little heads up here :- Just in case you haven’t read the excerpt, I’m not talking about physical mass or energy here.
 Because if you are thinking along those lines, then you may think that the rest of the article is going to be an advisory on how to reduce weight or something.
 No!
 This isn’t some gym/ nutrition thingy.
 I mean yeah sure the law does work that way.
 If you’ll consume less than what you burn, you would of course become slimmer.
-But that’s not the point.
-(Overweight people… Cheers!
-You can relax and continue reading peacefully!)
+But that’s not my point today.

 The energy in question here isn’t that ‘quantifiable’ energy we deal with in physical science.
 Rather it’s that qualitative hidden energy that cannot be measured on a scale, yet we can make observations of it based upon the effects it produces.